 Close to a thousand Kinemacolor films were made between 1908 and 1917, but when the parent company of Kinemacolor’s founder Charles Urban went bust in 1924, the greater part of the Kinemacolor library was lost, most likely destroyed when it no longer had any commercial value.
 Kinemacolor worked by using a rotating filter with red and green sections (or variations on those colours), on camera and projector, producing a restricted but credible colour palette.
 Because it could only be shown on specialised projectors, and was more expensive to operate than standard film (alternating red/green records meant that it used up twice as much film), for most looking after it was more trouble than it was worth.
 And so it was that Kinemacolor disappeared from history.

 Kinemacolor was not entirely lost, however.
 Some test films made by its inventor, George Albert Smith, were preserved by a neighbour of his, Graham Head, which ended up at the BFI National Archive and the Cinema Museum.
-Though limited in scope, these half-dozen short films – along them Cat Studies, Pageant of New Romney, Hythe and Sandwich and Two Clowns – have given us some idea of how Kinemacolor looked.
+Though limited in scope, these half-dozen short films – among them Cat Studies, Pageant of New Romney, Hythe and Sandwich and Two Clowns – have given us some idea of how Kinemacolor looked.
 In America, one reel of a 1913 three-reel drama made by the Kinemacolor Company of America, The Scarlet Letter, was held by George Eastman House, and some odd fragments including beachside scenes taken at Atlantic City, a fragment showing actress Lilian Russell from a film entitled How to Live 100 Years (1913), and a few others such snippets were held by the Library of Congress and some commercial footage libraries.
 One or two archives in Europe had isolated examples of Kinemacolor actualities.
 But the survival rate for such an important part of cinema history was wretched, and Kinemacolor remained more written about than seen.

 Then in 1992 came news of a substantial collection of Kinemacolor films, acquired from a private collector by the Archivio Cinematografico Ansaldo in Genoa.
 Passed on to the Cineteca Bologna, the twenty or so films presented a major preservation challenge for the city renowned film lab, L’immagine Ritrovata, with many in an advanced state of decay.
 One film from the collection, Nubia, Wadi Halfa and the Second Cataract (UK 1911), a captivating travelogue, was made available, showing Kinemacolor in all of its haunting beauty, but the rest remained to be puzzled over in the labs.